 It’s about co-ownership: Sales and marketing must jointly own and agree upon the value proposition, assets and touch points within the digital selling strategy.
 In fact, companies will need to adapt a B2C mindset when selling to their B2B customers which requires cross functional cooperation and embracing digital selling.
 As the purchasing similarities between B2B and B2C become every closer, the combination of digital tactics, social selling, and a customer-first approach will be essential to winning and retaining customers in the digital era.

 The goal every business must strive to achieve is a more seamless buying experience that reflects how buyers want to interact with a brand.
 The modern B2B buyer doesn’t care whether their query belongs to marketing, sales or service; they just want it answered.

-This is a digital sales transformation strategy built on “Let’s simplify the customer’s buying journey”, to make it easier to engage and purchase.
+This is why sales best practices is built on “Let’s simplify the customer’s buying journey”, to make it easier to engage and purchase.
 To provide insights, guidance and collaborate with the customers along an increasingly noisy purchasing journey, one they would struggle to navigate on their own.

 Business leaders need to replace the “I’ll tell you what you need” or the “Tell us what you need and We’ll deliver it to you” with “Let me help you, I’ll work with you in whatever way you require to show you what needs to be completed in order to make a purchase happen.”